techidaily/site-win11-tips/source/_posts/escape-key-blues-effective-fixes-for-a-non-operational-keys.md

 ## 5\.
 Uninstall Any Key Mapping Software

  Are you using any key mapping software on your PC?
 If so, you need to ensure that the Esc key isn’t disabled or mapped to a different function.
 If it is, you can either restore the key mapping to its default or remove the key remapping software entirely.
-In case you need help with the latter, check our guide on[different ways to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+In case you need help with the latter, check our guide on [different ways to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ## 6\.
 Run SFC and DISM Scans

  Inconsistencies with the system files on your PC can also lead to such anomalies.
 If the problem is being caused due to a corruption error within system files, running the SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans should help.
-For more information on this, check our guide on[how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+For more information on this, check our guide on [how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .

 ## 7\.
 Update or Reinstall Keyboard Drivers